CCr4ft3r/EnhancedBlockEntitiesReforged/README.md

 This mod gives you a huge fps improvement for rendering block entities like chests: Approx. 3 times more fps with shaders and about 8 times without it.
 This mod requires [Reforgium](https://modrinth.com/mod/reforgium) and [BRRP <= 0.9.0](https://www.curseforge.com/minecraft/mc-mods/better-runtime-resource-pack/files)

+### License and copyright notice
+The original copyright owners are
+- **FoundationGames** who created the Fabric version of this port licensed under LGPL-3.0 license
+- **FabricMC and contributors** who provided functionality for custom model loading licensed under Apache License 2.0

 ### Important Notes and Requests
-The original copyright owner is **FoundationGames** who created the Fabric version of this port.

 - Please do not report issues with this port to the original owner or to their GitHub repo.
 Please report it to [mine](https://github.com/CCr4ft3r/EnhancedBlockEntitiesReforged/issues).
 - Please do not join their discord or post a comment on their mod page in order to get support for my port.
 - Please post your questions here.